viniciusoreis/azship-net/README.md

-# azship-net
+# AzShip .NET

 Work in Progress

-Creation of a Shipment Solution using .NET Core and Cloud
+Creation of a shipment solution using .NET Core and cloud.